 Inspectors will evaluate how assessment supports the teaching of the curriculum, while not driving teachers towards excessive individualisation, differentiation or interventions that are almost impossible to deliver without lowering expectations of some learners and/or driving up teachers’ workload.
 OfSTED EIF 2019

 The use of assessment should enable providers to judge the development of learner competence and knowledge throughout their programme.
-This is formative assessment.
-EPA is summative assessment.
+This is a formative assessment.
+EPA is a summative assessment.

 - Formative Assessment – provides a mechanism that enables providers to ensure that the training and learning process is supporting learners towards success at EPA

 - Summative Assessment – is used at EPA to make a judgement on the apprentice and the extent to which they meet the KSB requirements.